axibase/atsd/sql/README.md

 | date_format(time,'yyyy-MM-dd HH:mm:ssZZ','PST')           | 2017-07-13 05:07:55-07:00  |
 ```

-The `date_format` function can also be used to print period start and end times:
+The `date_format` function can be used to print period start and end times.

 ```sql
 SELECT datetime AS period_start, date_format(time+60*60000) AS period_end, AVG(value)